Our Curriculum Areas

 Additional Support Currently Provided

-We use a range of intervention programmes with the children:
+We use a range of intervention programmes with the children which include:

 - Read Write Inc – a phonics based reading programme which is taught 1:1 with any child who has not passed the Year 1 phonics screening.

-- Precision Teaching – this is an intensive intervention used to help children who struggle with reading and/or spelling or times tables, to make accelerated progress.
-Every child taking part in Precision Teaching sessions receives 10 minutes 1:4 with a Teaching Assistant on a focused task which they repeat until it is mastered.
+- Specific Dyslexic Programmes – these are intensive interventions used to help children who struggle with reading and/or spelling or times tables, to make accelerated progress.

 - Daily reading with a teaching assistant for children who are making less than expected progress.